ssamot/RL_notebook/RL.md

-% A (gentle) introduction \
+% An introduction \
   to \
   Reinforcement Learning \
-  (with some links to causal reasoning)
+  (with an intro to neural networks and causal reasoning)
 % Spyros Samothrakis \
   Research Fellow, IADS \
   Univerisity of Essex
-% September 15, 2016
+% November 14, 2016